davaya/jadn2/docs/im-summary.md

 To illustrate the relationship between objects, values and literals, consider the **information** in a geographic coordinate:

-> "A set of two numbers: a latitude with a value between -90.0 and 90.0 degrees and a longitude with
+> A set of two numbers: a latitude with a value between -90.0 and 90.0 degrees and a longitude with
-> a value between -180.0 and 180.0 degrees."
+> a value between -180.0 and 180.0 degrees.

 The semantics of a coordinate is the same across all processing environments with no dependence on programming language or coding techniques.
 A designer uses an information modeling language to